 Cost – Free

-Directions to Parking Lot – rooms for 25 cars
+Directions to Parking Lot – rooms for 25 cars.
+There are restrooms next to the parking lot.

 A walking stick is helpful, and a ziplock bag in your backpack for a phone, key fob, and other items you don’t wish to be soaked should you fall in the creek!